 I estimate abnormal returns for 1,393 companies with recent analyst research coverage from the four troubled underwriters (2,044 observations).
 I add a control for whether the analyst is top-ranked by Institutional Investor magazine (All-star analysts).
-These top ranked analysts are more likely to get positions at other banks even if their own institution fails, and thus any information should not be lost even if the underwriter failed.
-13 troubled investment banks was significantly lower than that of companies that had only analyst coverage from troubled investment banks.
+These top ranked analysts are more likely to get positions at other banks even if their own institution fails, and thus any information should not be lost even if the underwriter failed.13 troubled investment banks was significantly lower than that of companies that had only analyst coverage from troubled investment banks.
 This result suggests either that the research analyst does differentially more monitoring of newly public companies that were underwritten by an affiliated investment bank or that the research analyst is not the sole monitoring agent.
+It is also consistent with Banerjee, Hansen and Hrnjic (2010) who position analyst monitoring as an enhancement of institutional investor monitoring.
 As expected, in most specifications, the negative effect of failure is mitigated if the analyst is top-ranked by Institutional Investor magazine.